Last reviewed 24 November 2020

 Single adult households could form a “support bubble” with one other household — members of the bubble were allowed to spend time in each other’s homes and stay overnight.

-Further relaxations followed as the national alert level was reduced from four to three.
-From 4 July:
+Further relaxations followed as the national alert level was reduced from four to three and the national R value was reduced to close to 1.

 “Moderate-risk” and “high-risk” individuals